Finding peak fall foliage in New England

 This doesn’t happen very often and the norm is for ¼ of the trees to start turning a few weeks earlier than the rest.
 A few will be bare and a few will be very late and still green.
 I’ll say it again… This is the norm and I’ll tell you now, it’s still very pretty.
 So, if you don’t fixate on my definition of peak fall foliage, you will still be, very happy.
 Remember, what is one persons peak color is another persons halfway there color. (to each their own)

-There is no objective standard to measure Peak but if you look at the image above on the right or the background image for the site and you feel that is peak then you agree with me.
+There is no objective standard to measure Peak but if you look at the image above and you feel that is a good representation of peak then you agree with me.
+If not you are on your own..
 All this article will do is give you the tools to have a good chance to find peak fall foliage.

 The first two are the Green stage since 95% plus of the trees will be green where ever you look except for trees that meet the below criteria..Stressed-color.
 (July to August) Injured trees or those suffering from insect infestation or some other cause.
-During late July or August are those trees to give you whiplash as you dive down the road, thinking “it’s too early”.
+During late July or August will be those trees that give you whiplash as you dive down the road, thinking “it’s too early”.

 Pre-color: (early – mid Sept) These are the swamp maples in marshy areas or up at the edge of Alpine zone where the temps are much lower in early Sept.
 What you might see are ribbons of color as you travel down the highway on the top of mountains or tall hills.